joeperri95/Synth/README.md

 Future design

 Plugin based
-pipeline will load a .so file containing an audio node gui will construct the visual node based on a config file gui will optionally load a control panel ui element contained in a .so file Tooling to generate this subproject
+pipeline will load a .so file containing an audio node X gui will construct the visual node based on a config file X gui will optionally load a control panel ui element contained in a .so file Tooling to generate this subproject